jazzband/tablib/docs/intro.rst

 A large number of open source projects you find today are `GPL Licensed`_.
 While the GPL certianly has essential applications, it should most certianly not be your go-to license for your next open source project.

-A project that was released as GPL cannot be usd in any commercial product without the product itself also being offered as open source.
-The MIT and BSD licenses are fantastic alternatives to this *major* problem.
+A project that is released as GPL cannot be usd in any commercial product without the product itself also being offered as open source.
+The MIT and BSD licenses are great alternatives to the GPL that allow your open-source software to be used in proprietary, closed-source software.

 Tablib is released under terms of `The MIT License`_.